-Sometimes when we are having a difficult conversation we revert to a style or persona that we often use in “fight or flight” mode.
-We all have heard that fight or flight is a response to a perceived or real threat.
-So when you feel that urge to go into fight/flight be aware of which persona you tend to go into.
+Sometimes when we are having a difficult conversation we revert to a style or persona that we often use in “fight,flight or freeze” mode.
+It's common knowledge that fight/flight/freeze is a response to a perceived or real threat.
+So when you feel that urge to go into fight/flight/freeze be aware of which persona you tend to go into.
 This persona is NOT the real you.
-It is merely the style you believe will keep you the most emotionally safe in that moment.
+It is merely the conflect style you believe will keep you the most emotionally safe in that moment.
 Below is the 3 different persona that we can choose.
 Notice which one best reflects your response in difficult conversations.

 The Passive Persona

-Passive behaviour involves backing down, feeling unworthy, letting people walk all over me.
+Passive behaviour involves backing down, feeling unworthy, letting people walk all over you.

-It looks like I’m being agreeable but I’m not really respected by others when I just give in all the time.
-I’m passive because I’m scared I won’t be liked if I’m seen as disagreeable.
+It looks like your being agreeable but your not really inviting the respect of others when you're known for just giving in all the time.

 The Aggressive Persona

 Aggressive relating involves saying what you want in a threatening manner.